twosixmitch/twosixmitch.github.io/_posts/life/2019-08-20-self-introduction.md

 categories:   life
 tags:         general
 post-img-src: "/assets/posts/2019-08-20-SelfIntroduction.png"
-post-img-alt: "Portrait image of a small child"
+post-img-alt: "portrait of a small child"
 ---
 Alright, some explanation is needed first.
 Many years ago, I was listening to a podcast where the guest said something along the lines of